Oklahoma

 Student Funding

-Parents may receive a refundable tax credit of a minimum of $5,000 up to a maximum of $7,500 per child to cover the cost of private school tuition and fees at an accredited private school.
-Tax credits are tiered based on the household income for the second year preceding (meaning the 2022 Adjusted Gross Income for the 2024 tax credit).
+Parents may receive a refundable tax credit to cover the cost of private school tuition and fees at an accredited private school.
+Tax credits are tiered based on the household income two-year priors to the application.
+Payments are disbursed in two equal installments and mailed directly to participating schools to be restrictively endorsed.

 Family Adjusted Gross Income (AGI) Maximum Tax Credit Amount (per child in private school)